phoenixframework/phoenix/guides/ecto.md

 Newly generated Phoenix projects include Ecto with the PostgreSQL adapter by default.
 You can pass the `--database` option to change or `--no-ecto` flag to exclude this.

 Ecto also provides support for other databases and it has many learning resources available.
-Please check out [Ecto's README file](https://github.com/elixir-ecto/ecto) for general information.
+Please check out [Ecto's README](https://github.com/elixir-ecto/ecto) for general information.

 This guide assumes that we have generated our new application with Ecto integration and that we will be using PostgreSQL.
 The introductory guides cover how to get your first application up and running.
 For instructions on switching to MySQL, please see the [Using MySQL](#using-mysql) section.